Kaylam60/SLAM-Based-Robot/index.md

 ![lpf_plot](assets/lab2/lpf_plot.png)

-*Note:* To make sure the angles for my pitch and roll were between -90 and 90, I made a constraining angle implementation.
-I used this at any point we needed our angles in this specific range.
+*Note:* To ensure the angles for my pitch and roll were between -90 and 90, I implemented a constraining angle.
+I used this when we needed our angles in this specific range.

 ![constraint](assets/lab2/constraint.png)